How to Plan a Delivery Route on the Google Maps Route Planner

 Here are the cons of using Google Maps for delivery and commercial routing:

 1. No More than 10 Stops per Route

-You might be able to plan delivery routes on Google Maps if you don’t have more than 10 shipping addresses per route.
+Thus, you might be able to plan delivery routes on Google Maps if you don’t have more than 10 shipping addresses per route.
 Additionally, you have to manually order or sequence those 10 shipping addresses in the most cost-efficient and time-effective way.
 Google Maps is definitely not a Google route optimization tool.